vivian-dai/PicoCTF2021-Writeup/Cryptography/New Vignere/New Vignere.md

 ![b16 possible values 2](https://github.com/vivian-dai/PicoCTF2021-Writeup/blob/main/Cryptography/New%20Vignere/b16%20possible%20values%202.jpeg)

 Next I tried to find a pattern including the second letters in the pair.
 As the pattern above is 9 characters, if we take into account the second letter, that would mean that the flag is 18 (9 * 2) characters long, which exceeds the maximum length for the key.
 This means thatat there is a repeated value in between pair 1 and pair 9.
 It is likely that the pattern repeates every 9 letters so I tried it out.
 If the first value is a 'd', the character needs to be an integer so the second value is a character from a to j.
-If the first value is a 'g', the character is a letter and the second letter is a letter between b to g.
+If the first value is a 'g', the character is a letter and the second letter is a letter between 'b' and 'g'.

 ![b16 possible values 3](https://github.com/vivian-dai/PicoCTF2021-Writeup/blob/main/Cryptography/New%20Vignere/b16%20possible%20values%203.png)